-In an expression of solidarity with people throughout the world who struggle with food insecurity, the InterAction staff challenges you to join us in the Global Hunger Challenge and live on a food budget of $34.33* during the week of Sept 17-24.
+In an expression of solidarity with people throughout the world who struggle with food insecurity, InterAction challenges you to join us in the Global Hunger Challenge and live on a food budget of $34.33* during the week of Sept 17-24, 2010.

 This amount— equivalent to the average weekly amount a local Haitian is able to spend on food—will require some sacrifice.

 You will be asked to write short blog posts during the week and take video/pictures of your meals and grocery buying experience.
 We will post a selection of participant blogs/photos/videos on the InterAction website.
 You can also tweet throughout the week using the hashtag #HungerChallenge.